declancm/git-scripts/README.md

 ## Manual Installation (vim):
 - Add the git.sh script to ' ~/. ' (This can be customized by changing the calling path in the keymap).
-- Add the vim keymap from keymap.vim to your .vimrc.
+- Add the vim keymap from keymap.vim to your .vimrc (at ~/.vimrc).
+If the file does not exist, create it.
 - Initialize the external repo for your git repository.

 ## Manual Installation (nvim):
 - Add the git.sh script to ' ~/.config/nvim/. ' (This can be customized by changing the calling path in the keymap).
-- Add the neovim keymap from keymap.vim to init.vim.
+- Add the neovim keymap from keymap.vim to your init.vim (at ~/.config/nvim/init.vim).
+If the file does not exist, create it.
 - Initialize the external repo for your git repository.

 ## Instructions: